New deal restores Viacom shows to DirecTV subscribers

 The new contract will let DirecTV customers view Viacom's programming on tablets, laptops, handhelds and other personal devices.

-(Reporting by Supantha Mukherjee in Bangalore, Liana B. Baker and Yinka Adegoke in New York; Editing by Joyjeet Das, Anthony Kurian and Sofina Mirza-Reid)
+(Reporting by Supantha Mukherjee in Bangalore, Liana B. Baker and Yinka Adegoke in New York; Editing by Joyjeet Das, Anthony Kurian)